DavertMik/doAuthPlugin/README.markdown

         }

-  * Enable [baseAuth] module in setting.yml of your frontend or skip it and start the customization.

   * Optionally add the &quot;Remember Me&quot; filter to `filters.yml` above the security filter:

         remember_me:
           class: doAuthRememberMeFilter

+  * Enable [baseAuth] module in setting.yml of your frontend or skip it and start the customization.

   * Change the default login and secure modules in `settings.yml`

-        login_module:           sfGuardAuth
+        login_module:           baseAuth
         login_action:           signin

-        secure_module:          sfGuardAuth
+        secure_module:          baseAuth
         secure_action:          secure

 You are ready to use.
 Try to access /register, /login, /logout routes.